 When it comes to enterprise resource planning (ERP) systems, the search for the right solution for your business can prove quite daunting.

-Perhaps you’re in a small and midsized enterprise (SME) where Excel spreadsheets or accounting software like Quickbooks or MYOB can’t keep up with your requirements.
+Perhaps you’re in a small and midsized enterprise (SME) in Singapore where Excel spreadsheets or accounting software like Quickbooks or MYOB can’t keep up with your requirements.

 You’ve been tasked to find a new ERP solution, but aren't sure where to start; a quick Google search throws out a staggering amount of information on everything from the most basic accounting software to large enterprise systems designed for the Coca-Colas of this world.

-We’ve put together this guide to help SME-based seekers like yourself get all the basic information you need to take the next step in the right direction.
+AFON has put together this guide to help SME-based seekers like yourself get all the basic information on ERP software you need to take the next step in the right direction.